Best USD exchange shops in Tokyo for 2026: ranked with live data

 Does the ranking change daily?

 Yes, slightly.
-The top 3 (Dollar Ranger Shinjuku West, Dollar Ranger Ginza, WCS Shinjuku) tend to be within 0.1–0.2 % of each other and rotate the lead.
+The top 3 (Dollar Ranger Shinjuku West, Dollar Ranger Ginza, WCS Shinjuku) tend to sit close to each other and rotate the lead.
 The bottom of the ranking (Smart Exchange, JR ViewCard) is more stable.

 What's the best time of day for USD exchange?